-Diversity, Inclusion, and Belonging Roadshow - Activating your Allyship Since March 2022 through to February 2023, 22 team briefings on activating your allyship have been delivered throughout the trust.
-These sessions have aimed to raise awareness around what it is to be an alley and secure induvial commitment to improving inclusion and belonging the workplace.
-Feedback has shown that as a result of attending these sessions: 100% of those attended have had their awareness raised.
-100% have a better understanding of how privilege affects themselves and others 100% have a better understanding of what it is to be an active ally Turning the Tide We continue to work closely with our ICS partners on the Turning the Tide partnership.
-The focus is on moving from offering support, advice, and guidance towards working with our systems and organisations across the ICS to ensure growth of deep and meaningful consciousness about BAME health inequalities and employment inequality, with this being evidenced in robust plans to address and monitored via assurance.
-Improving Education, Awareness and Allyship An Organisational Development approach to improving inclusive culture Working in partnership with the Learning and Development Team and the networks we have developed a new resource within the Learning Management System (LMS).
-This is a one stop shop with resources such as leadership tools to use at teams' meetings, ted talks, training and more.
-This year as part of staff survey action planning, managers are being asked to focus action planning on what they can celebrate, grow and sustain with regards improving inclusive culture.
-Many face to face sessions have been delivered and are planned - all with the aim to stimulate thinking, shift mind set and improve inclusion.
-The approach we have taken is one more of facilitation than training, one which uses organisational development principals to drive culture change and improve diversity and inclusion.
+Diversity, Since March 2022 through to February 2023, 22 team briefings on activating Inclusion, and your allyship have been delivered throughout the trust.
+Belonging These sessions have aimed to raise awareness around what it is to be an Roadshow - alley and secure induvial commitment to improving inclusion and belonging Activating your the workplace.
+Allyship Feedback has shown that as a result of attending these sessions: , myomp 100% of those attended have had their awareness raised.
+100% have a better understanding of how privilege affects themselves and others 100% have a better understanding of what it is to be an active ally To an in a the We continue to work closely with our ICS partners on the Turning the Tide Turning the partnership.
+The focus is on moving from offering support, advice, and Tide guidance towards working with our systems and organisations across the ICS to ensure growth of deep and meaningful consciousness about BAME health inequalities and employment inequality, with this being evidenced in robust plans to address and monitored via assurance.
+Improving Working in partnership with the Learning and Development Team and the Education, networks we have developed a new resource within the Learning Awareness and Management System (LMS).
+This is a one stop shop with resources such as Allyship leadership tools to use at teams' meetings, ted talks, training and more.
+7 my smp This year as part of staff survey action planning, managers are being asked An to focus action planning on what they can celebrate, grow and sustain with Organisational regards improving inclusive culture.
+Development Many face to face sessions have been delivered and are planned - all with approach to the aim to stimulate thinking, shift mind set and improve inclusion. improving The approach we have taken is one more of facilitation than training, one inclusive culture which uses organisational development principals to drive culture change and improve diversity and inclusion.
 Examples of session topics covered are: Organisational Belonging Activating Allyship Prevention of Violence & Aggression for Health & Social Care Professionals International Transgender Day of Visibility Creating Personal and Health Wellbeing Systems for Success Inclusion, Diversity and Belonging Along with the above sessions, we have improved and embedded further diversity inclusion and belonging focus into our induction and leadership programs.
-This goes beyond listing the protected characteristic and our referencing our legal obligations but aligns our HEART values with what we as an induvial and us as an organisation need to consider when creating a Inclusive Language Campaign and safe space sessions Following on from feedback from the Big Conversation we have worked collaboratively with network members and the communication team to develop a new campaign and program to support colleagues understanding and confidence with using inclusive language.
-Research shows this is not something that you can send people on a training program to learn or be taught.
+This goes beyond listing the protected characteristic and our referencing our legal obligations but aligns our HEART values with what we as an induvial and us as an organisation need to consider when creating a sense of belonging for all.
+Inclusive Following on from feedback from the Big Conversation we have worked Language collaboratively with network members and the communication team to Campaign and develop a new campaign and program to support colleagues understanding safe space and confidence with using inclusive language. sessions Research shows this is not something that you can send people on a training program to learn or be taught.
 Inclusive language is an enabler to transforming Solent's culture, staff need more immersive education and awareness opportunities and a chance to embed their learning in their role.
+L and check opportantities and a chance to embed their rearming in their fole.